-On the evening of Friday, February 26, approximately 40 Emory Urology faculty, staff, collaborators, and other guests gathered at the home of Emory Urology Chair Martin Sanda, MD, and his wife Anne to celebrate an auspicious beginning to the department's 2016 research endeavors, signified by over $5 million in new federal research grants awarded to three research efforts in the areas of prostate cancer and genitourinary oncology.
+On the evening of Friday, February 26, approximately 40 Emory Urology faculty, staff, collaborators, and other guests gathered at the home of Emory Urology Chair Martin Sanda, MD, to celebrate an auspicious beginning to the department's 2016 research endeavors, signified by over $5 million in new federal research grants awarded to three research efforts in the areas of prostate cancer and genitourinary oncology.

 Haydn Kissick, PhD, senior associate in tumor immunology of both Emory Urology and the Emory Vaccine Center, received a National Cancer Institute (NCI) K99/R00 award as Principal Investigator to study the CD8 T-cells that are responsible for killing tumor cells and the mechanisms that prevent them from destroying these cells in prostate cancer.
 This highly competitive NCI award is given to outstanding young researchers in the early stages of independent research careers, and encompasses two-years of mentored support followed by three years of independent research.
 The study will primarily rely on the analysis of T-cells from patients undergoing prostatectomy at Emory hospitals, and the results could reveal new ways to harness the immune system to treat patients with prostate cancer.
 Dr. Sanda and Rafi Ahmed, PhD, director of the Emory Vaccine Center, will mentor the study for the first two years.